aliyun/terraform-provider-alicloud/website/docs/d/alikafka_sasl_users.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `names` - A list of sasl usernames.
-* `sasl_users` - A list of sasl users.
+* `users` - A list of sasl users.
 Each element contains the following attributes:
   * `username` - The username of the user.
   * `password` - The password of the user.